This post can now be found on my new website at this URL:

 Enjoyed this series quite a bit.
 I always felt I had a choice to be what I wanted to be . . . and never considered acquiring self-esteem as other than an individual endeavor.

 “For we think back through our mothers if we are women.”
 Virginia Woolf

 Good post, Jo Anne!
 As a biologist, you can appreciate my frustration when I did some grad work in biology at the U. of Illinois in the Seventies.
 When a couple of my projects suggested that there might be an element of “female choice” both in Drosophila mating and in redwing courtship, the male biologists simply laughed at me.
 I believe there has been some support for that idea in recent years.
 Luckily, I built my career on biology education rather than on biology itself!

 The hardest question to answer is: How can a daughter examine the legacy she has received from her mother in a wise but critical way and question those aspects that diminish her sense of self-worth?
-Perhaps the first step is to stop and analyze the situation any time she feels a conflict between self-esteem and femininity—for example, between accomplishment and the favor of some man of the moment—and do the thing that enhances her sense of self-worth.
+JoAnne, isn’t that the truth?
+It’s been a challenge for me to do that over the years.

 Fill in your details below or click an icon to log in:

 You are commenting using your WordPress.com account. ( Log Out / Change )

 You are commenting using your Twitter account. ( Log Out / Change )